 - What is the longest shift you can legally work?

-- How many breaks do you get in a 4 hour shift?
+- How many breaks are you entitled to in a 12 hour shift?

-- How many hours should I work before a break?
+- How many hours can a casual work a week?

-- How many breaks do you get in a 9 hour shift?
+- How many breaks do you get in a 12 hour shift Australia?

 What is the longest shift you can legally work?